 A website study found that out of 3 million home page visits only about 1% clicked a carousel slide.
 How could a large, graphical element on the home page get such few clicks?

 Are most of your users skipping the optional fields on your form?
 You might not need that extra information, but having it could help you learn more about users and give them a better experience.

 Designing a website that gives users a pleasant experience requires attention to detail.
-But there are so many aspects to designing a website that it’s hard to remember all the details needed to make it easy to use.
+But there are so many aspects that it’s hard to remember the little details that make a site easier to use.